Key tax factors for efficient cross-border business and investment involving Sweden.

 Royalties paid to

 Normally tax exempt in the same manner as dividends.
-Special rules apply on sale of shell company.
+Special rules apply to the sale of a shell company.

 Losses may be carried forward indefinitely.
 No carry-back is allowed.
 Losses carried forward may expire or be restricted after a substantial change in ownership of the company’s share capital, at a merger, or on a settlement with creditors.